kamran890/kamran890.github.io/blog/projects/post1.md

 * Signup and platform integration: Creating tenant and adding integration.

 * Puling data from IoT platform: A task manager for running periodic task that pull data from the connected IoT platform.
-This process retrieves information about devices and their parameters at regular intervals, ensuring that the data within Smart Rule Engine reflects the current state of the IoT platform environment.
+This process retrieves information about devices and their parameters at regular intervals, ensuring that the data within Chat2IoT reflects the current state of the IoT platform environment.

 * AI Integration: Integrating GPT-4 and prompt engineering

 * Rule Engine Management: Creating, modifying, and deleting rule engines through the chat interface.
-Smart Rule Engine understands user intent with the help of GPT-4 and perform actions accordingly.
+Chat2IoT understands user intent with the help of GPT-4 and perform actions accordingly.

 * Data Subscrition: Subscribing to devices data from IoT platform over websockets.